Aritra1996/ucmpl/integration-instructions.md

-# UCMPL Exports Section - Integration Instructions
+# Plastik Global Exports Section - Integration Instructions

 ## Overview
-This document provides complete instructions for integrating the new "Our Global Exports" section into your UCMPL website.
+This document provides complete instructions for integrating the new "Our Global Exports" section into your Plastik Global website.
 The section has been designed to perfectly match your existing design system and branding.

 ## Files Created
 1. `exports-section.html` - Complete HTML code for the exports section